 If you don’t have the time for a 30+ minute walk, then a quick, intensive 15–20-minute run is a fantastic alternative.
 Of course, while Australian Shepherds are athletically built to run long distances, you shouldn’t start with 10+ mile runs.

 This form of exercise is something you need to work up to slowly with your pup and should only ramp up after they’ve reached about 12 months of age, so their growth plates have fully closed.
-This will help prevent painful issues, such as hip and elbow dysplasia, common in this breed.

 When they are in prime health and have safely worked up to the distance, an Aussie can run between three to six miles at a time.
 You should carefully manage your pace, add breaks, and ensure your Aussie has access to water.